Hubs-Foundation/photomnemonic/README.md

-# photomnemonic
-Simple AWS Lambda service for grabbing web screenshots
+AWS Lambda function for taking screenshots of the web